The Blue Mountains has a great variety of bush walks to suit everyone's fitness abilities | David Hill

 Golden Stairs to Ruined Castle

-For a walk that gives the sense of being in the wilderness without being too far removed from Katoomba, this walk is a gem.
+For a Blue Mountains walk that gives the sense of being in the wilderness without being too far removed from Katoomba, this hike is a gem.
 This 6.6km ‘out-and-back’, at times, hard walk takes you to one of the most recognisable landmarks of the Jamison Valley – the Ruined Castle; a rock formation situated to the west of Mount Solitary.
 The climb to the top of the Ruined Castle is a tricky rock scramble however offers rewarding views across the Jamison Valley back towards Katoomba; and south across what seems like an endless green wilderness of the Southern Blue Mountains.

 Fern Bower to Furber Steps (via Leura Forest)

-Located in Katoomba, this is a great day walk that incorporates some areas less trafficked by the masses whilst still exploring the more frequented popular areas.
+Located in Katoomba, this is a great day walk in the Blue Mountains that incorporates some areas less trafficked by the masses whilst still exploring the more frequented popular areas.
 The descent down the Fern Bower Track is steep at times but manageable with great steps and railings in place.
 The trail winds past beautiful waterfalls and through lush green rainforest to Leura Forest.
 At this peaceful rest area you can connect with either the Federal Pass or Dardanelles Pass for your onward journey beneath the Three Sisters.
 Shortly before reaching Scenic World you turn upwards on Furber Steps; and to create a circuit walk, you can connect with the Prince Henry Cliff Walk (see above) and return to your start point near Leura Cascades.

 For details on accessing this walk download our free map for Leura Forest and Leura Cascades.